Lipen/discrete-math-course/typst/hw4.typ

 + Must point 1 be Martian?
 + Formulate a general rule for inhabitant type at point $n$.
 + What global structure emerges from local constraints?

-== Problem 18: The Three Algorithmic Gods

-On a forgotten island, Tichy discovers three AIs from a lost civilization.

-They answer only *"da"* or *"ja"* --- one means yes, one means no, but the encoding is unknown.

-- *Truth*: always speaks truthfully
-- *Falsehood*: always lies
-- *Random*: responds probabilistically

-Tichy may ask exactly *three yes/no questions*, each to one AI.
-He must identify all three.

-+ Design three questions that identify each AI regardless of which word means "yes" and regardless of Random's choices.

-+ Explain the logical principle making your strategy robust.

-+ Construct a decision tree showing response patterns and unique identification.

-+ What does this puzzle reveal about self-reference, negation, and logical identification?

-_Hint:_ Design questions whose truth-value is independent of what "da" means --- yielding consistent answers across both interpretations.

 #line(length: 100%, stroke: 0.4pt)